jkou1/astra_notes/README.md

 # AstraNotes

 AstraNotes is a high-performance collaborative note-taking app built with Next.js App Router, TypeScript, Prisma, PostgreSQL, and Yjs.
 The project focuses on low-latency collaborative editing, durable note metadata, CRDT-backed document state, and a clean workspace UI for creating and opening note rooms.
+You can access it at: https://astra-notes-6nwgq9ixz-johan-kou-s-projects.vercel.app/

 ## Project Overview